-The tipis house anything from 50 – 200 guests and they come with the couple’s expertise in event staging and project planning.
+The tipis house 50-200 guests and they come with the couple’s expertise in event staging and project planning.

 12. Welford Park, Berkshire

 All tipis offered by the team are flexible and can be made to work for any wedding size.
-Tipis can also be used alone or joined together giving you separate areas for different parts of your day and flooring, lighting, dance floors and rustic bars can be added at your request.
+Tipis can be used alone or joined together, giving you separate areas for different parts of your day, plus flooring, lighting, dance floors and rustic bars can be added at your request.
 The Welford Park team also have a range of other rustic country sites available for tipi weddings.